octopus-network/omnity-port-solidity/README.md

 * `amount`: The amount of the tokens to be redeemed.
 * `channelId`: Optional.
 The channel ID to which a portion of the fee may be distributed.

-The caller must attach the fee (in `yoctoNear`) for the redeem request.
+The caller must attach the fee (in `ETH`) for the redeem request.
 The necessary fee for certain settlement chain is managed in this contract.

 This function will burn the tokens from the caller (by calling the `burn` function of the corresponding token contract) and emit an event `TokenBurned { tokenId, receiver, amount, channelId, fee }` for the `Omnity hub` to process the redeem request.

 ### Fee Collection and Clearance

 TBD

-## Token factory contract

-The token factory contract will be deployed and initialized by Omnity port contract while processing the `AddSettlementChain` directive.

-### Add token

-The token factory contract will have a function `addToken` to create a new sub-account and deploy token contract in it.
-This function has the following parameters:

-* `tokenId`: The token id of the token to be added.
-* `tokenMetadata`: The NEP141 token metadata of the token to be added.

-Only the `Omnity Port contract` can call this function.

 ## Token contract